Clubjudge/hari/README.md

 Hari(artist).in(:follow).type(:user)
 ```

-All the calls above returns a lazy query expression.
-It means, the ruby code still didn't fetch the Redis backend, we're just mounting a query.
+All the calls above return a lazy query expression.
+The ruby code still didn't fetch the Redis backend, it's mounting a composable query.

-Below you can see some of the methods that make the query come to an end:
+Below there are some of the methods that make the query come to an end:

 ```ruby
 # how many followers